readytensor/rt-agentic-ai-certification/program_docs/project1/project1-submission-guidelines.md

  <h2>Submission Deadlines ⏰</h2>

- Your project will be reviewed in the cohort that matches your submission date.
+ Your project will be reviewed in the month that matches your submission date.
  Submit your Project 1 by any one of the following deadlines:

- ✅ July 14, 2025 — 11:59 PM UTC _(extended from the original deadline of July 11)_
- ✅ August 08, 2025 — 11:59 PM UTC
+ ✅ August 11, 2025 — 11:59 PM UTC
  ✅ September 05, 2025 — 11:59 PM UTC
  ✅ October 03, 2025 — 11:59 PM UTC
- ✅ October 31, 2025 — 11:59 PM UTC
- ✅ November 28, 2025 — 11:59 PM UTC
+ ✅ November 03, 2025 — 11:59 PM UTC
- ✅ December 26, 2025 — 11:59 PM UTC
+ ✅ December 01, 2025 — 11:59 PM UTC
- ✅ January 23, 2026 — 11:59 PM UTC

- If you miss the due date for the month, no problem — just submit before the next one and your project will be reviewed in that cohort cycle.
+ If you miss the due date for the month, no problem — just submit before the next one and your project will be reviewed in that month's review cycle.

  :::